voxel51/fiftyone-teams-app-deploy/helm/docs/upgrading.md

 > [!NOTE]
 > Init containers can be disabled.
-> Voxel51 does not recommend disabling init containers to enforce that
+> Voxel51 does not recommend disabling init containers to enforce
-> interpod dependencies are satisfied before proceeding.
+> inter-pod dependencies are satisfied before proceeding.

 ### From FiftyOne Teams Version 2.0.0